 The first book of the Magdalene Line trilogy, The Expected One, presents an alternate view of Jesus’ mother Mary as a powerful Priestess within a community which holds women in equal regard to men and reveres them as the keepers of sacred knowledge which is passed along the female line.
 Women who graduate from this sacred training earn the title of Mary, as did Mary Magdalene, a young woman of noble bloodline who was promised to a young man of equally notable lineage by the name of Jesus.
 The Expected One centres around a region in the South of France called the Languedoc, where a community of people known as the Cathars practiced an alternative, loving form of Christianity for many hundreds of years before being savagely eliminated by the Catholic Church for their apparent heresy.
 The book presents the Cathars as descendants of the children of Jesus & Mary Magdalene, keepers of valuable artefacts including the gospel of Mary, and victims of a crusade to eliminate all evidence of the bloodline.

 The second book in the series, The Book of Love, tracks the existence of a gospel written by Jesus himself, or at least a copy of this text which was made in Egypt after his death.
 This text turns up in Italy and we follow the life of Matilda of Tuscany, a descendent of the bloodline and powerful Countess in her own right.
 The Book of Life expounds further on the idea of a secret order that has existed since the earliest days of Christianity, with the mission of preserving the truth about his life, his family and his teachings.
 McGowan calls this secretive group The Order of the Holy Sepulchre, and it bears many parallels with the Priory of Sion, on which The Da Vinci Code was based.
 The supposed ‘historical documents’ around which Langdon crafted The Da Vinci code have since been proven as forgeries, but the story they told has been passed down for generations and the details have been the subject of hundreds of years of speculation.
-During Matilda’s reign she designed and commissioned a monastery at Orval which was intended to house and protect the gospel of Jesus, and commissioned many other architectural masterpieces, all of which hold the truth of the gospel within secret symbolism embedded within their design.
+According to the McGowan, during Matilda’s reign she designed and commissioned a monastery at Orval which was intended to house and protect the gospel of Jesus, and commissioned many other architectural masterpieces, all of which hold the truth of the gospel within secret symbolism embedded within their design.
 Although presented here as fiction, it’s not a new idea, and certainly intriguing.

 The final book, The Poet Prince centres around the Medici family of Tuscany, an important and wealthy family of merchants, politicians and patrons of the arts who also happen to be bloodline descendants.
 McGowan centres the story around Lorenzo Medici and his efforts to preserve the truth about Jesus & Mary Magdalene within the art of the Italian Renaissance.
 He achieved this by taking on promising your artists and schooling them in the sacred teachings of the Order of the Holy Sepulchre while supporting their artistic training.
 As these artists grew in reputation and earned commissions from wealthy patrons, they inserted the truth as symbols hidden in plain sight within their paintings, sculptures, frescos and stained glass windows.